ryandeussing/jimhopper/_consequences-of-abuse/unhealthy-relationships.md

 ## What’s Learned from Unwanted and Abusive Experiences

 As children we learn ways of relating – from parents, siblings, anyone who's important in our lives.
-And then, over and over again, we replay those roles.
+And then, over and over again, we replay those patterns.

 People who had such experiences as children have learned some unhealthy relationship patterns.